 I don’t remember when the word “macros” began creeping into my awareness, but now it’s an everyday word in my household.
 That’s partly because my husband and I are both experimenting with our diets for athletic performance.
 With the beginning of fall climbing season, I’m stoked on honing my body for days spent on rock and recovering in-between.

 Food is a large source of pleasure, comfort, and creative expression in my life.
-I’ve been weary in the past of overcomplicating my relationship to food, especially since being a Celiac already limits my diet.
+I’ve been wary in the past of overcomplicating my relationship to food, especially since being a Celiac already limits my diet.
 When my husband first decided to calculate the percent of fat, protein, and carbohydrates (aka macros) in his daily diet, I frankly thought it was stupid and annoying.

 I would roll my eyes and make my meal separate.
 Food shouldn’t be a math equation, I’d say.